aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to DOTM on Android via Java" h2="Convert MD to DOTM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+In today's digital world, mobile applications are becoming increasingly popular.
+To make the most of this trend, developers need to be able to integrate features that allow users to convert files from one format to another.
+One such conversion is from MD to DOTM, which is used to create Microsoft Word documents.

+<h2>How Aspose.Total Helps for MD to DOTM Conversion</h2>

-You can integrate MD to DOTM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MD file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTM.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate MD to DOTM conversion feature into mobile apps.
+The package includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step in the conversion process is to convert the MD file to DOC using Aspose.PDF for Android via Java.
+This API provides a range of features that allow developers to manipulate PDF documents, including the ability to convert PDF files to other formats.

+Once the MD file has been converted to DOC, the second step is to render the DOC to DOTM using Aspose.Words for Android Java.
+This API provides a range of features for manipulating Word documents, including the ability to convert documents to other formats.

+By using Aspose.Total for Android Java, developers can easily integrate MD to DOTM conversion feature into their mobile apps.
+This will allow users to easily convert MD files to DOTM, making it easier to create Microsoft Word documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}